4ndrelim/data-structures-and-algorithms/src/main/java/algorithms/minimumSpanningTree/kruskal/README.md

 included in the MST.

 ## Implementation Details
-Similar to Prim's Algorithm, Kruskal's Algorithm uses a priority queue (binary heap).
-However, instead of comparing the minimum edge weight to each vertex, all the weights of the individual edges are compared instead.
-Note that we do not need any decrease key operations as all edges are considered independently and will not be updated at any point in time.
+Kruskal's Algorithm uses a simple `ArrayList` to sort the edges by weight.

-A [disjoint set](/dataStructures/disjointSet/weightedUnion) data structure is used to keep track of the connectivity of vertices and detect cycles.
+A [`DisjointSet`](/dataStructures/disjointSet/weightedUnion) data structure is also used to keep track of the connectivity of vertices and detect cycles.

 ## Complexity Analysis